satoshinakamoto007/wallets/docs/part1_basics.md

 It's important to remember that the context for ChiaLisp is for use in locking up coins with a puzzle program.
 This means that we need to be able to pass some information to the puzzle.

-A solution is a list passed to the puzzle, and can be referenced with `a`.
+A solution is a list passed to the puzzle, and can be referenced with the zero-argument operator `a`.

 ```
 $ brun '(a)' '("this" "is the" "solution")'